0 1 ยท 0x F ยท 10 Binary ยท Octal ยท Decimal ยท Hex

 Common Conversion Patterns

-Base Conversion Visualization
+Base Conversion Visualizations

 Real-World Applications